Smart Family Foundation Of New York

 • Educational institutions and universities (including New York University)

-• Jewish and cultural organizations (including American Jewish Committee and PEF Israel Endowment Funds)
+• Jewish and cultural organisations (including American Jewish Committee and PEF Israel Endowment Funds)

-• Arts and performing arts organizations (including New Jersey Performing Arts Center Corporation)
+• Arts and performing arts organisations (including New Jersey Performing Arts Center Corporation)

 • Science and educational media (including Science Friday Initiative)